 These headphones come with a decent hard case that will protect them from minor impacts, scratches, and falls.
 However, the case shell is not as hard as some of the other hard cases we've tested but on the upside, it's compact and can fit into a pocket.

 Update 06/25/2019: We revised the Build Quality score of the SoundBuds Curve.
 The score and text have been adjusted.
-The Anker SoundBuds Curve have a decent build quality, although not as good as the Soundcore Spirit X should be a better option for water and sweat resistance, although we can't confirm as we don't test this internally.
+The Anker SoundBuds Curve have a decent build quality, but the Soundcore Spirit X should be a better option for water and sweat resistance, although we can't confirm as we don't test this internally.
 You can also check out the newer Anker SoundBuds Curve Upgraded 2019 for an IPX7 option.
 They have thin audio cables and the earbuds and ear-hooks are fairly dense and relatively sturdy, making them better built than some cheaper sports-oriented like the Mee Audio X6 Plus.
-They feel better built and more premium than the similarly designed Q9A, but the audio cable is thinner and less durable.
+They feel better built and more premium than the similarly designed Q9A, but the audio cable is thinner.

 These headphones have a stable ear-hook design that's great for sports (see our recommendations for the best sports headphones).
 They won't easily fall off your ears even during intense workout sessions.
 They also have a couple of stability fins included in the box that helps with the fit, which makes even more stable.
 However, the earbuds will slip out of your ear canal from time.
 They won't fall but the change in the seal when they move around slightly changes the audio which may be an issue for some.
 If you prefer a truly wireless design within the same price range then check out the SoundPEATS TrueFree.